Annual Report

 Milestones

-Danielle Benoit honored the first PhD cohort: "You are the very first graduates of this department.
-We couldn't have built this program without figuring it out with you.
-Thank you for being our pioneers."
+"Let me start with the obvious: you did it," said Danielle Benoit, Lorry Lokey Chair, Professor and Chair of the Department of Bioengineering.
+"You are the very first graduates of this department.
+We'll never forget you — not just because we're proud of you, but because we couldn't have built this program without figuring it out with you.
+Thank you for being our pioneers, our beta testers, our brave first cohort."

 Brewing Innovation Students Launch Community Collaboration